|

 charges have been paid and when the principal of the original

-for the everlasting charging of interest on money which has
+justification for the everlasting charging of interest on

-been simply created out of nothing by pressing computer buttons.
+money which has been simply created out of nothing by pressing

-Indeed, to claim that there is such justification is an outrage.
+computer buttons.
+Indeed, to claim that there is such justification

 7.7 All of an interest-free money supply can be directed